 - Related to Point #2: the goal of spirituality is to transcend the ego, not to demolish it or repress it.
 Many spiritual leaders who claimed to have rid themselves of ego, it turns out, merely repress it.
 The results are horrible and sometimes tragic.

-- Wilber has a concept called the “Pre/Trans Fallacy” which states that people often mistake what’s pre-conventional (earlier phase of development) for being post-conventional (later stage of development) because neither are conventional.
+- Wilber has a concept called the “Pre/Trans Fallacy” which states that people often mistake what’s pre-conventional (earlier phase of development) for being post-conventional (later stage of development) because neither is conventional.
 One example he uses is the New Age spiritual movements which glorify a return to an infantile state of acting purely on emotion and desire.
 They mistake these earlier, narcissistic emotional whims for spiritual experiences, since both emotional revelry and spiritual experiences are non-rational experiences.
 Since their emotional revelry is non-rational, and spiritual experiences are non-rational, they confuse the two.
 This concept can be applied in many areas of personal and social development.

 - Perception contains interior and exterior modalities, or Wilber’s solution to the Mind-Body Problem in philosophy.
 You can cut open someone’s brain, track the neurons firing when they think about a cat, but which is real, the neurons firing or the thought about the cat?
 It depends who you ask.
-The problem arises when one assumes that our thoughts and behavior are controlled by the physical assortment of neurons firing, it implies that our minds are not autonomous and that we lack free will.
+The problem arises when one assumes that our thoughts and behavior are controlled by the physical assortment of neurons firing.
+It implies that our minds are not autonomous and that we lack free will.
 Wilber states that both the interior and exterior modes of consciousness are not only equally real, but reflections of one another.
 Indeed, research into neuro-plasticity (the ability to change the physical configuration of your brain through changing thought patterns and behavior) is beginning to back up this conclusion.

-- Hierarchies exist, but don’t necessarily mean moral superiority.
+- Hierarchies exist, but they don’t necessarily equal moral superiority.
 There are higher levels of development and complexity, people of greater skills and talents, but that does not mean they are morally superior or more complete expressions of reality or that lower levels on the hierarchy should not be honored.
-For instance, nuclear science is a higher form of human understanding than voodoo magic or religious dogma, but Wilber argues that that does not mean one should be imposed onto the other.
+For instance, nuclear science is a higher form of human understanding than voodoo magic or religious dogma, but Wilber argues that this does not mean one should be imposed onto the other.
 Each has its uses depending on where a person’s level of consciousness is.

 The beauty of integrating ALL fields of knowledge into a single model is that that model has wide implications on EVERY field of study.
 Once you understand Wilber’s conclusions, it becomes apparent how his model and ideas could benefit everything from politics to science to psychology to spirituality.